percona/pmm-doc/docs/install-pmm/install-pmm-client/package_manager.md

-# Install PMM client with Docker container
+# Install PMM client with package manager

 How to run PMM Server with Docker based on our [Docker image].